eijiuema/bdo-scraper/README.md

     - [Scraping Pages](#scraping-pages)
     - [Searches](#searches)

-## What changed from v1 to v2
+## What changed from v2 to v3
-- **v2 is not compatible with v1**
+- **v2 is not compatible with v3**
-- Dropped support for BDOCodex
+- Added supporet to BDOCodex
-- Simplified API
-- Added support for querying recipes
+- Dropped support for BDODatabase
-- Searches are now supported

 ## Bug Report
 If you find a bug, such as an item with incorrect data (different from what the web page shows), please open an issue.